Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ### Extension of a Workspace

-The lifetime of a workspace is finite and different filesystems (storage systems) have different maximum durations.
+The lifetime of a workspace is finite and different filesystems (storage systems) have different maximum duration.
 A workspace can be extended multiple times, depending on the filesystem.

 | Filesystem (use with parameter `-F <fs>`) | Duration, days | Extensions | [Filesystem Feature](../jobs_and_resources/slurm.md#filesystem-features) | Remarks |
 |:-------------------------------------|---------------:|-----------:|:-------------------------------------------------------------------------|:--------|